LIT-Protocol/claim-key-demo-nodejs/README.md

-# Lit PKP claim demo for NodeJS enviorment
+# Lit PKP Claim Demo for NodeJS Enviorment

 Demo for showcasing claimable key flow, `Auth Method` used in this demo is `stytch` showcasing
 - How to derive a key from a stytch auth method type